Brad Pitt asks astronaut: Who was better? Clooney or me?

-CAPE CANAVERAL, Florida (AP) — Brad Pitt, star of the new space movie “Ad Astra,” had a burning question for a real-life astronaut.
+CAPE CANAVERAL, Fla.
+(AP) — Brad Pitt, star of the new space movie “Ad Astra,” had a burning question for a real-life astronaut.

 “Who was more believable?
 Clooney or Pitt?”